Ikd28/DATAPROBLEM/README.md

 In all the proper way to visualize the data provided is to divide it into chunks like I did in my visualization.
 I pulled out 100 random patients and I plotted a graph for each patient to visualize their progress.
 Now, I did this because, each patient is unique from the other and due to this they must have seperate graphs to visualize their progress.
+I have added a screenshot of this visualization

 Since this will be on a larger scale in the Medical field, this approach is likely to prevent: